archerydwd/cb_sakila/README.md

 >Download the latest release from the Chicago Boss site: http://www.chicagoboss.org

 *Compile it*

 ```
 cd ChicagoBoss
 make
 ```

-If you get an when doing the make command, about uuid then do the following:
+If you get an error when doing the make command, about uuid then do the following:

 >vim deps/boss_db/rebar.config

 Find the line that contains git://gitorious.org/avtobiff/erlang-uuid.git and change it to https://gitorious.org/avtobiff/erlang-uuid.git

-Now re-run the make command.
+Now run the make command again.

 =
 ###Working with the existing database

 Firstly I am creating this application with the sakila_dump.sql file, which you can get from here: https://github.com/archerydwd/cb_sakila/blob/master/sakila_dump.sql.
 Its included in the source for this repository.

-**Install mysql**
+=
+###Install mysql

 We are going to be using mysql for this database.
 If you don't have it, please install it:

-Using HomeBrew on OSX :
+**Using HomeBrew on OSX:**

 ```
 brew update